prgu6170/Detecting-Malicious-URL-Machine-Learning/README.md

-Planning to work on this next semester
+Planning to work on this next semester i.e., Fall 2019